 Every year at Christmas time, Starbucks launches it’s #RedCupContest to promote it’s seasonal drinks and, of course, the annual red cup.
 The campaign encourages customers to post pictures of their coffee for a chance to win a gift card.
-It works, too – there are currently around 40,000 pictures on Instagram under the hashtag.
+It works, too – at the time of writing there are around 40,000 pictures on Instagram under the hashtag.

 This is a great example of a user-generated content campaign.
 By encouraging users to post content, Starbucks manage to massively increase engagement, promote their seasonal products, and generate sales – you have to buy a drink to take a picture of.